Artisanal Fishing Opportunities

 Half the world’s fish harvest is captured by artisanal fishing families.

 The reference point for Artisanal Fishing Opportunities is that all demand for artisanal fishing is allowed and/or achieved and that the fishing is done in a way that doesn't compromise future fishing resources.

 A high score indicates that the demand for artisanal fishing is being met using lawful and sustainable methods (to the extent that this can be determined).
-A low score indicates that countries are not achieving or allowing sustainable artisanal fishing opportunities to be realized.
+A low score indicates that regions are not achieving or allowing sustainable artisanal fishing opportunities to be realized.

-The current score indicates that most countries are addressing and meeting the needs that people and communities have to fish artisanally by implementing government policies that permit or encourage them to do so and providing appropriate access to near-shore areas.
+The current score indicates that most regions are addressing and meeting the needs that people and communities have to fish artisanally by implementing government policies that permit or encourage them to do so and providing appropriate access to near-shore areas.

 What Is The Importance of Small-Scale Fishing?

 How Is It Measured?